 If schools have concerns about a pupil they believe to be a young carer, they can contact Family Action on 020 7272 6933 for advice and can refer the pupil on for services and support.
 Further details can be found on the website. www.family-action.org.uk

-B11 Contextual safeguarding and extra-familial harm
+B11 Extra-familial harm and exploitation